-The Trollaskagi peninsula is not the northern-most tip of Iceland, but it is a stunning part of Iceland to drive: the road hugs the mountainside, circling around snow-capped peaks and craggy coastline.
+The Trollaskagi peninsula is not the northernmost tip of Iceland, but it is a stunning part of Iceland to drive: the road hugs the mountainside, circling around snow-capped peaks and a craggy coastline.

 At the northern tip is an orange lighthouse with breathtaking views (and quite a steep gravel road down to it, which was tricky because we were driving Iceland in a camper van).
 I’ve read you can see whales from here, but I wasn’t so lucky.
 Nevertheless, it was a lovely spot: I was amazed at the stillness of the sea.
 And the steepness of the mountains descending into rocky beaches.

 There are also some lovely towns, along this wild coast, including Dalvik where I had the best fish soup I’ve ever tasted at Gisli, Eirikur, Helgi, kaffihus Bakkabraedra cafe (yes, that is the name of the place – I double-checked!).

 Good to know: If you take route 76 and follow it all the way around Trollaskagi towards Akureyri, you will be taken through three tunnels that go through the mountains, two of these are single lanes, meaning you have to use occasional passing spaces to pass cars coming the other way.
 And if you want to explore the roads inland on the peninsula (off route 76), please note some of these are gravel and may not be suitable for a car that doesn’t have 4-wheel drive.

-I personally visit Iceland for the landscape and the spectacular natural beauty, but there are times where you need a little civilisation.
+I personally visit Iceland for the landscape and the spectacular natural beauty, but there are times when you need a little civilisation.
 There are two main towns in North Iceland: Húsavík and Akureyri.